Please ensure Javascript is enabled for purposes of website accessibility

 Lilly has a novel approach to new drugs.
 It focuses on drugs and treatments for unmet medical indications where there is: 1) a higher chance of FDA approval, 2) higher market share, and 3) higher profit margins.
 These highly desirable drugs and treatments are harder to pull off.
 But Lilly has been consistently successful at doing so.

 The company has a strong presence in diabetes (Trulicity, Jardiance, Humalog, Basaglar), oncology (Alimata, Cyramza, Verenio), and newer drugs in immunology (Taltz and Olumiant).
 Many of these drugs are difficult to duplicate and provide Lilly with more patent protection than most of its peers.
-Drugs that await a likely FDA decision sometime this year include two potentially game-changing mega-blockbuster drugs.
-One is an Alzheimer’s drug (donanemab).
+One new big-ticket drug that awaits a likely FDA decision sometime this year is donanemab, a drug for Alzheimer’s.
 There is a massive unmet need for this common disease with few drugs or treatments available.
-Another is a current diabetes drug that has had very successful late-stage trials for weight loss.
-Obesity is a massive problem, and this drug has thus far proven to be superior to anything else on the market.

-All three of these companies are surging and could be among the next FAANG stocks (we would need a new acronym of course), especially should the market gains steam.
+All three of these companies are surging and could be among the next FAANG stocks (we would need a new acronym of course).
 It might happen sooner than you think, so now is the time to invest in any one of them.

 What growth stocks do you own that you think could be a future FAANG?